Elarios77/Elarios77/README.md

 ## Hi there, I'm Lazaros

 ## 🎓 About Me
-I am a 4th-year student in Applied Informatics at the University of Macedonia.
+4th-year student in Applied Informatics at the University of Macedonia.
-I am particularly interested in Android mobile development and the field of Artificial Intelligence.
+Particularly interested in Android mobile development and the field of Artificial Intelligence.

 ## 💼 Experience
 I have been working as a Junior Android Developer for the past 4 months.